 Here we give you some insight into the 5 most effective ways to improve digestion naturally.
 So, read on.

 According to the National Institute Of Health, a healthy gut and robust digestion are pivotal for optimum health and well-being.
-(1) Therefore, it is imperative that you maintain and improve your digestive health.
+(1) Therefore, you must maintain and improve your digestive health.

-Occasional heartburn, bloating, and constipation are some of the common digestive issues that are mostly benign.
-However, if they are persistent and affect your daily life functioning, they may indicate an underlying digestive health concern.
+Occasional heartburn, bloating, and constipation are common digestive issues that are mostly benign.
+However, if they are persistent and affect your daily functioning, they may indicate an underlying digestive health concern.

 5 Effective Ways To Improve Your Digestion Naturally